haziq-exe/TikTokAutoUploader/Documentation.md

 - **`suppressprint`** (bool, optional, default: `False`)
   - Suppresses print messages that indicate the progress of the video upload.
 It is recommended to set this to `False` when first running the code to see progress and ensure everything works correctly.

+- **`headless`** (int, optional, default: True)
+  - Runs the code in headless mode, when set to `False` you can see the code execute in the browser, recommended to set this to `False` if code is not working as intended in order to more clearly see what the issue exactly is

 ## 🛠️ Initialization Info